Lettuce is not something normally canned or frozen, as this water-heavy vegetable does not stand up well to such methods.

 - Water, as needed

-- Wash lettuce and remove any brown or questionable leaves.
-Depending on the type of lettuce, you have a few preparation options.
-For a crunchier lettuce like a romaine or a sturdy leaf or iceberg lettuce, you could shred it as you would cabbage for sauerkraut.
-For a softer-leafed lettuce, you can cut into pieces as wide and long as the diameter of your fermentation vessel.
+- Wash lettuce and remove any brown leaves.
+Depending on the type of lettuce, there are a few preparation options.
+For a crunchier lettuce like a romaine or a sturdy leaf or iceberg lettuce, shred it like cabbage for sauerkraut.
+For a softer-leafed lettuce, cut lettuce into pieces as wide and long as the diameter of your fermentation vessel.

 - Because lettuce wilts down, releases a lot of moisture, and reduces in volume as it ferments, an open-crock (or large bowl) method works well.
-Once it has fermented for a few days it can be transferred to jars.
+Once fermented for a few days, the lettuce can be transferred to jars.

-- Put a layer of the lettuce in a large vessel, sprinkle lightly with salt, and repeat.
-For every quart of packed-down lettuce use 1- 1/2 to 2 tablespoons of salt.
-Mix the lettuce and salt layers all up, taste, and add more salt if there is no noticeable saltiness to the lettuce.
+- Put a layer of lettuce in a large vessel, sprinkle lightly with salt, and repeat.
+For every quart of packed-down lettuce use 1½ to 2 tablespoons salt.
+Mix lettuce and salt layers all up, taste, and add more salt if there is no noticeable saltiness to the lettuce.

-- Once that is completed, weigh down the vegetables in the large bowl or crock.
-This can be done with a large cabbage leaf or lettuce leaf topped with a heavy plate that fits just inside the vessel, plus anything that can be put atop the plate to weight it down further.
+- Once layering and mixing is completed, weigh down the vegetables in the large bowl or crock.
+This can be done with a large cabbage leaf or lettuce leaf topped with a heavy plate that fits just inside the vessel, plus anything that can be put atop the plate to weighh it down further.

-- The brine will begin to form and by 24 hours after the initial salting and weighting the lettuce should be covered in brine.
+- The brine will begin to form from the pressure of the weight, and by 24 hours after the initial salting, the lettuce should be covered in brine.
 If not, add some brine with a ratio of 1 quart water to 2 tablespoons salt.
 The lettuce should be at least 2 inches below the brine.

-- Allow this to ferment for several days, transfer to glass jars if desired, and move the jars to cold storage.
+- Ferment for several days, transfer to glass jars if desired, and move the jars to cold storage.